pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

 ### Which role should I assign a user to give them the lowest level of access?

 At the site level, the Developer role has the least amount of permissions and can create sites, view the Organization Dashboard, and deploy to the Development and Multidev environments.
-At the organization level, the Unprivileged role has the least amount of permissions and can only create sites.
+At the Professional Workspace level, the Unprivileged role has the least amount of permissions and can only create sites.

 ### Which environments can a user with the Developer role deploy to?